 For my second business, I cashed out my 401K to hire a team of seven to help me start a publishing arm for my first book (The Mother’s Guide to Self-Renewal) and develop a training program to support women in becoming certified facilitators and leading self-renewal groups based on my first book.
 I’m a risk-taker, and like to do things “big.”

 How many hours do you work a week and how much is spent in your home office?

 I just finished launching my newest book, Nurturing the Soul of Your Family: 10 Ways to Reconnect and Find Peace in Everyday Life and I traveled a lot and my hours were longer.
 But this just changed since my son started middle school this fall.
-I've been planning for a few years to lighten my load during this important time so that I can be present to his new developmental stage.
-Now I shoot for working 25 – 30 hours a week, but I also travel for speaking engagements and to lead workshops and retreats.
+I’ve been planning for a few years to lighten my load during this important time so that I can be present to his new developmental stage.
+Now I shoot for working 25-30 hours a week, but I also travel for speaking engagements and to lead workshops and retreats.
 I spend about half the time working from my home office.
-At times, I work at the wonderful Soma Vida in Austin, Texas.

-How were you able to take your business to the next level?
+How were you able to take your coaching business to the next level?

 What has been your biggest business struggle as an entrepreneur?

 Probably letting go and releasing control.
 I used to be such a control freak (I’m the oldest of seven kids), and I always try and do too much, even still.
 But I feel at almost 48, this is finally shifting for me.
 Every morning, I now ask, “How can I do less today?”

 As a work-life balance coach, what advice would you give to entrepreneurs who are trying to balance it all?

 Stress is caused by being overly ambitious (trying to do too much) and by trying to control everything—learning to let go.
 When our lives are simpler, and we have fewer choices, we’re happier.

 Four strategies that can make a huge impact on work-life balance (or feeling more harmony in your everyday life) are: